 What are the Symbols of Buddhism (explained)?

 There are numerous Buddhist symbols, and each is unique and carry a different teaching, a different message.
-Among the earliest and most well-known symbols of Buddhism are the Dharma Wheel and the Lotus Flower.

 The 8 Auspicious Buddhist Symbols